Senior Architect Resume Format

 Feb 2021 – Present | New York, NY

-• Managed design development for high-rise residential projects totaling $30M in value
+• Managed architectural design and documentation for multiple residential projects totaling $50M in construction value

 Education

-Master of Architecture-Columbia University Graduate School of Architecture, Planning and Preservation, 2016
+Master of Architecture (M.Arch)-Columbia University Graduate School of Architecture, Planning and Preservation, 2016

 Certifications